 Irish and Celtic myths and legends, Irish folklore and Irish fairy tales from the Mythological Cycle

 Justice was done and seen to be done

-The Brehon law codes were said to be the earliest fully developed legal system in Europe, but long before the Brehons were agreed all were subject to the laws, kings and freemen, men and women!
+The Irish Brehon law codes are said to be the earliest fully developed legal system in Europe, but long before the Brehons were laid down there were earlier laws and all were subject to them, from the lowest to the highest!

 Women could hold their own property, were not themselves considered property, and could seek an education and improve their own skills in ancient Ireland.
 Women were warriors, doctors, druids and poets.
 They ruled provinces and commanded armies.